LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 # Test Case 6: AI-LLM on Reverse Engineering CTF challenge

 **Introduction** : This document will show the process of AI-LLM solving a "Reverse Engineering of C program challenge" challenge problem in a CTF-D event.
-Assume the participants never attend the CTF-D before and the knowledge they know only includes basic network knowledge such as basic Linux commands.
+Assume the participants never attend the CTF-D before and the knowledge they know only includes basic Linux system usage knowledge such as basic Linux commands.

 **CTF-D Challenge Type** :  Reverse Engineering